Finding a Top Financial Advisor Firm in Maine

 Vigilant Capital Management, LLC

-The fee-only firm has the highest account minimum of any firm on this list, with $1.6 million required to open an account.
 The firm has a small individual client base that’s made up of less fewer than 300 non-high-net-worth individuals and high-net-worth individuals.
 Estates, trusts, pension and profit-sharing plans, corporations and charitable entities will find services available at this firm as well.

 Vigilant Capital Management, LLC Background